Standards Based Grading - Middle School

 We encourage a culture of continual growth towards excellence through iteration.
 Iteration means multiple attempts at learning a skill or developing an understanding, with the goal of improvement.
 It is not expected that students are demonstrating proficiency of the standards the first time the standards are practiced and assessed.
 Along with a standard proficiency score, students will also receive feedback on their performance of the standard, so they can continue their learning and growth.

-After an assignment or assessment is graded, students will receive a proficiency score show up in Synergy.
+After an assignment or assessment is graded, students will receive a proficiency score to show up in Synergy.
 In their class, students will engage in reflection and review options for revision and improvement.